A Beginner’s Guide to Phototherapy

 5. Avoid tanning beds.
 Your dermatologist sometimes recommends exposure to sunlight, but most experts strongly recommend not to use tanning beds.
 Tanning beds and sun lights use various types of ultraviolet radiation which increases the risk of premature aging and skin cancer.

 6. Follow up.
 Most of the form of phototherapy gives temporary results.
 Follow your doctor’s recommendations for how many sessions you need and treatment care.
 In some cases, you might be able to buy equipment that you can use at home.

 7. Seek urgent care.
 It’s natural for your skin to feel a little annoyed after phototherapy.
 However, contact your doctor if you suffer from fever, signs of infection, or significant pain.

 If you struggle with seasonal skin disorders or depression, ask your doctor about phototherapy.
-This can provide additional assistance and cost-effective for this and other symptoms.
+This can provide additional assistance and be cost-effective for this and other symptoms.